Frequently Asked Questions

 - 16. I’m an International Student, can I apply for the Summer UCDC Internship Program?

 If you are a degree-seeking international student, you are welcome to apply for the program but you must have the appropriate visa and documentation required to work in the US.
 (Please check with the UCI International Center for proper documentation).
-However, there are some sites in DC which require U.S. citizenship to participate.
-We have had many international students participate in the past and secure internships.
+While there are some sites in DC which require U.S. citizenship to participate, we have had many international students participate in the past and secure internships.